kovidgoyal/kitty/docs/overview.rst

     launch emacs

     # Create a complex layout using multiple splits.
 Creates two columns of
     # windows with two windows in each column.
-The windows in the firt column are
+The windows in the first column are
     # split 50:50.
 In the second column the windows are not evenly split.
     new_tab complex tab
     layout splits